Related links - CISE

 Information about the project “European test bed for the maritime Common Information Sharing Environment in the 2020 perspective (EU CISE2020)”, which was concluded in March 2019, can be found on the project website

 Listed below are examples of other projects (ongoing or completed) whose objectives in one way or the other have CISE relevance.
-This information is given with the sole purpose to share knowledge amongst CISE stakeholders.
+This information is given with the sole purpose to share knowledge amongst CISE stakeholders (the descriptions of the projects were provided by the projects’ coordinators)

 Title of project: AI-ARC “Artificial Intelligence based Virtual Control Room for the Arctic”